KennyGraham1/floatcsep/docs/tutorials/case_f.rst

 Model
 -----

 The time-dependency of a model is manifested here by the provision of different forecasts, i.e., statistical descriptions of seismicity, for different time-windows.
-In this example, the forecasts were created from an external model https://github.com/lmizrahi/etas (:ref:`Mizrahi et al. 2021<References>`_), with which the experiment has no interface.
+In this example, the forecasts were created from an external `ETAS model <https://github.com/lmizrahi/etas>`_ (:ref:`Mizrahi et al. 2021 <case_f_references>`), with which the experiment has no interface.
 This means that we use **only the forecast files** and no source code.
 We leave the handling of a model source code for subsequent tutorials.